wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.18 =
+* Added alternate style sheet for sites with dark backgrounds.

 = 1.3.17 =
 * Improved nesting collapse function for sub-levels and added support for nesting 30 levels deep.